Commvault/terraform-provider-commvault/docs/index.md

 ### Optional

-- `api_token` (String) Specifies the encrypted token for the user to authentication to Web Server.
-If this is sent, password/username wont be required.
-Alternatively set CV_TER_TOKEN environment variable for terraform to pick it.
 - `password` (String) Specifies the Password for the user name to authentication to Web Server.
 Alternatively set CV_TER_PASSWORD environment variable for terraform to pick it.
 - `user_name` (String) Specifies the User name used for authentication to Web Server.